Audi A6 review

 In the past, the Audi A6 has struggled to match its biggest rival, the BMW 5 Series.
 However, the latest version is different.
 When launched, we named it Best Executive Saloon in our 2011 New Car Awards, but it then missed out on the top spot in 2012 and 2013.
 As of 2014, the A6 is back at the top of the class.

 Thanks to the introduction of the new Ultra spec which boosts performance and efficiency, the A6 has set the class standard even higher.
-It's a great all-rounder with handsome looks, style and class to match that of the Jaguar XF and few compromises in the way it drives.
+It's a great all-rounder with handsome looks, style and class to match that of the Jaguar XF, with few compromises in the way it drives.

 The A6 is available in 4-door saloon and 5-door Avant body styles - the latter offering 565 litres of boot space with the seats up and 1,680 litres with them down.
 That's more than a 5-Series Touring, but less than a Mercedes E-Class Estate.
 Based on the A6 Avant is the Allroad version, offering rugged styling, raised ride height, special body cladding and quattro four-wheel drive to rival the likes of the Volvo XC70.